Could This Country be the Next Singapore?

-It was the first country in the world to have bitcoin as legal tender alongside the US dollar.
+It was the first country in the world to have Bitcoin as legal tender alongside the US dollar.
 El Salvador replaced its own currency with the US dollar in 2001.
-Now it plans to eliminate all taxes on technology companies to attract businesses and entrepreneurs to the country.
+Now it has eliminated all taxes on technology companies to attract businesses and entrepreneurs to the country.

 El Salvador Has Clamped Down on Crime

 Previously known as the murder capital of the world, the government of Nayib Bukele has clamped down on gang members who were responsible for most of the violence in the country.
 El Salvador is now one of the safest countries in the region.

 High-profile Bitcoin investor Max Keiser has moved to the country.
 He is encouraging 10,000 people to move there too.
 There was some talk of El Salvador introducing a citizenship-by-investment scheme where you could buy a passport for Bitcoin, but so far, nothing has been announced.